stuomas/disorient/README.md

 ### Payload mapping

 Map any text coming from MQTT or WebSocket server to a function of choice.
 The function list below explains what arguments are needed.
-You can use `$$` anywhere in the arguments to use the payload name in its place, for example argument `C:\Users\Desktop\$$.exe` with payload `myexe` will become `C:\Users\Desktop\myexe.exe`.

 #### Functions